-Zinc is a common and essential nutrient found to play many key roles in the health and function of the human body.
-In fact, it’s one of the most abundant minerals in the body, second only to iron .
+Zinc is a common and essential nutrient, known to serve numerous important functions in the human body’s health and functionality.
+As a matter of fact, it is one of the most prevalent minerals in the body, ranking second only to iron .

 What follows will be a discussion of the roles of zinc and the benefits it provides for our health.
 As you’ll learn, zinc is vital for wound healing, among other things.
 This article, however, will have a specific focus on its wound healing properties.